hzrd149/blossom/buds/bud-01.md

 The endpoint MUST return a [Blob Descriptor](./README.md#blob-descriptor) if the upload was successful or an error object if not.

-Servers may reject an upload for any reason and should respond with the appropriate HTTP `4xx` status code and an error message explaining the reason for the rejection
+Servers MAY reject an upload for any reason and should respond with the appropriate HTTP `4xx` status code and an error message explaining the reason for the rejection

 #### Upload Authorization (required)

-Servers must accept an authorization event when uploading blobs and should perform additional checks
+Servers MUST accept an authorization event when uploading blobs and should perform additional checks

-1. The `t` tag must be set to `upload`
+1. The `t` tag MUST be set to `upload`
-2. A `size` tag must be present and set to the total size of the uploaded blob
+2. A `size` tag MUST be present and set to the total size of the uploaded blob

 Example Authorization event: